Australian shale play Tamboran slides 16% in ASX debut

 “We had another big float in PEXA yesterday and they have been weak floats ...
 There are still more floats coming next week and investors are struggling to consume all the exposures with rising market risks.”

-It plans to use the funds raised from the offering to drill three wells in the next 12 months, including two with gas producer Santos Ltd (STO.AX).
+It plans to use the funds raised from the offering to drill three wells in the next 12 months, including two with gas producer Santos Ltd.

 Tamboran’s two main assets are estimated to have 31 trillion cubic feet of prospective resources.